tungrix/recommender-system/README.md

-Run the .ipynb file in Google colab
+Run each of the .ipynb file in Google colab, the name.ipynb represent the stage/model of the corresponding .ipynb